2023 Annual Call for Volunteers: Volunteer Opportunities

 - Recommends annually appropriate budget requests for research initiatives and provides oversight of the research budget.

-Time Commitment: 1 meeting quarterly, 1-2 work group meetings quarterly, review of documents for meetings.
+Time Commitment: One meeting quarterly; one-two work group meetings quarterly; review of documents for meetings.

 Casualty Practice Council